-Originally CN Rail maintained a formal English garden alongside the railway track near the CN station.
-A full time employee cared for the gardens, that were admired by all that saw them.
-However when CN reduced service in the community in the 1950s, the garden was left to become overgrown and unsightly.
+Originally CN Rail maintained a formal English garden alongside the railway track near the CN station in Kamsack.
+However, when CN reduced services in the community during the 1950s, the garden was left unattended.

-In 1996 a group of volunteers spearheaded by Gloria Hunter, Helen MacFarlane and Ron Larson organized the Kamsack Beautification Project.
-Improving the overall appearance of our community was their goal, and the Trackside Garden was part of the plan.
-This later turned into the Kamsack Revitalization project.
+In 1996, a group of dedicated volunteers spearheaded by Gloria Hunter, Helen MacFarlane, and Ron Larson organized the Kamsack Beautification Project, known later as the Kamsack Revitalization project; with the intent of improving the overall appearance of our community.
+Attending to the Trackside Garden quickly became a part of these efforts and work began in early 1997.

 CN Trackside Gardens Committee:

 Want to get involved?
 For more information, please contact the Volunteer Chair of the Track Side Garden Committee, Audrey Horkoff, at (306) 542 – 4472.